 No future management actions nor future discretionary benefits are managed in line with the actual Company's approach for life portfolio.

 Policyholder behaviour does not need to be considered in the best estimate calculation due to:

-- the cedants are not allowed to cancel treaties wilfully, - behaviour of policyholders is already captured in lapse rates.
+- Cedants are not allowed to cancel treaties wilfully, - Behaviour of policyholders is already captured in lapse rates.

 Lapse Rates